 Getting a credit card is a great way to start building your credit history.

 These types of cards can help you learn to manage credit responsibly, since you usually can’t spend more than your secured card deposit.
 Just make sure to make your payments on time and try to keep your spending under 30% of your credit limit, otherwise this could have a negative impact on your credit.
 Also double check that the issuer reports your activity to the credit bureaus so you can start building a credit history.

 Another option is a student credit card, which is meant to give students an opportunity to build their credit.
-This may even come with rewards like the ones offered by Citi ThankYou® Preferred Card for College Students.
+This may even come with rewards.
 Watch out for higher interest rates when it comes to student cards, though — paying your balance off in full and on-time each month can help you avoid interest charges and build your credit.